 If you use Scrum or Sprints, you can enable our Iterations feature to manage your work in time-boxed periods.
 If you prefer a Kanban approach, you can adjust your Workflow States and prioritize Stories from the Stories page.
 If you want to use both, you can filter on your Iterations from the Stories page.
 And if you have a different development approach, Clubhouse's elements are flexible enough to adapt to your team's needs.

-Any successful product or feature launch involves collaboration across all teams to move from ideation through execution.
+Any successful product or feature launch involves collaboration across all teams as the work moves from ideation through execution.
 Clubhouse's intuitive and flexible design will bring all departments into the platform to ensure your team isn't working in a silo.

 Here are some ways non-technical teams use Clubhouse: